peteroupc/peteroupc.github.io/random.md

 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with an _unpredictable seed_, defined as follows.
 The seed--
-    - must consist of unpredictable data (as defined earlier), which ultimately derives from a nondeterministic source or sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
+    - must consist of unpredictable data (as defined earlier), which ultimately derives from one or more nondeterministic sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the PRNG's _state length_.

     The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.